 Michael Kahnwald, 2019, husband to Hannah, father to Jonas, adoptive son to Ines.
 Deceased artist.

 Regina Tiedemann, 1986 and 2019.
-Wife to Alexander, mother to Bartosz, daughter of Claudia, granddaughter of Egon.
+Wife to Aleksander, mother to Bartosz, daughter of Claudia, granddaughter of Egon.
 Hotelier.

 Magnus and Martha Nielson, 2019, children of Ulrich and Katharina, siblings of Mikkel.
 High school students.
 Franziska Doppler, 2019, daughter of Peter and Charlotte.
 High school student.
 Aleksander Tiedemann, 1986 and 2019, husband of Regina, father of Bartosz, son-in-law of Claudia.
 Director of Nuclear Power Plant in 2019.
 Bartosz Tiedemann, 2019.
 Son of Regina and Aleksander.
 High school student, aspiring drug dealer.